ismayilzademrah/CarPriceEstimate/README.md

 Features:

 Interactive Interface: Built with Streamlit for easy interaction.

 Robust Model Implementation: Uses advanced algorithms like XGBoost, CatBoost, LGBM, and RandomForest.

 In-Depth Analysis: Thorough evaluation of each model’s performance.

 Stacking Regressor: Combines multiple models with CatBoost as the meta learner for enhanced performance.

 Models Used:

-XGBoost
+XGBoost,
-CatBoost
+CatBoost,
-LGBM (LightGBM)
+LGBM (LightGBM),
-RandomForest
+RandomForest,
 The final model is a Stacking Regressor with CatBoost as the meta learner and the other models as base learners.